 Revise Article 406.11 of the Standard Specifications to read:

 “406.11 Surface Tests.
-Prior to pavement improvements, the Engineer will measure the smoothness of the existing high-speed mainline pavement.
-The Contractor shall measure the smoothness of the finished high-speed mainline, low-speed mainline, and miscellaneous pavements within seven days of paving.
+Prior to HMA overlay pavement improvements, the Engineer will measure the smoothness of the existing high-speed mainline pavement.
+The Contractor shall measure the smoothness of the finished high-speed mainline, low-speed mainline, and miscellaneous pavements after the pavement improvement is complete but within the same construction season.
 Testing shall be performed in the presence of the Engineer and according to Illinois Test Procedure 701.
 The pavement will be identified as high-speed mainline, low-speed mainline, or miscellaneous as follows.

-Test Sections
+Test Sections.

 High-Speed Mainline Pavement.
-High-speed mainline pavement shall consist of pavements, ramps, and loops with a posted speed limit greater than 45 mph.
+High-speed mainline pavement consists of pavements, ramps, and loops with a posted speed limit greater than 45 mph.
 These sections shall be tested with an inertial profiling system (IPS).

 Low-Speed Mainline Pavement.
-Low-speed mainline pavement shall consist of pavements, ramps, and loops with a posted speed limit of 45 mph or less.
-These sections shall be tested with an IPS and will be analyzed using the rolling 16 ft (5 m) straightedge simulation in ProVAL.
+Low-speed mainline pavement consists of pavements, ramps, and loops with a posted speed limit of 45 mph or less.
+These sections shall be tested using a 16 ft (5 m) straightedge or with an IPS analyzed using the rolling 16 ft (5 m) straightedge simulation in ProVAL.

 Miscellaneous Pavement.
-Miscellaneous pavement includes segments that either cannot readily be tested by an IPS or conditions beyond the control of the contractor preclude the achievement of smoothness levels typically achievable with mainline pavement construction.
+Miscellaneous pavement are segments that either cannot readily be tested by an IPS or conditions beyond the control of the Contractor preclude the achievement of smoothness levels typically achievable with mainline pavement construction.
 This may include the following examples or as determined by the Engineer.

 a.
 Pavement on horizontal curves with a centerline radius of curvature of less than or equal to 1,000 ft (300 m) and the pavement within the superelevation transition of such curves;